How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 Nail or shoe polish stains on laminate floors can be removed using acetone.

-Acetone is very similar to rubbing alcohol.
-While its cleaning power is great, you have to be careful while you’re using it lest you damage the top lamination layer.
+Acetone is similar to rubbing alcohol.
+While its cleaning power is great, you have to be careful while you're using it lest you damage the top lamination layer.

 Add a few droplets of acetone nail polish remover to a microfiber mopping pad.
 Mop up the stain until it comes out.
 Immediately mop up the acetone residue with another damp mopping pad.

-Dry thoroughly the spot to take care of extra moisture.
+Dry the spot thoroughly to take care of extra moisture.

 Heel Marks